Special Investigation Team: Known Operations

-In May 2007, in a hostage crisis case in Nagoya, an ex-yakuza gangster named Hisato Obayashi (大林 久人) was captured after he killed Kazuho Hayashi (林 一歩), an Aichi SAT operative.
+In May 2007, in a hostage crisis in Nagoya, an ex-yakuza gangster named Hisato Obayashi (大林 久人) was captured after he killed Kazuho Hayashi (林 一歩), an Aichi SAT operative.
 The situation resulted in a debate in a Diet Committee on whether the Aichi SIT should have changed tactics from negotiating with Obayashi since the SIT unit at the time had a negotiator dispatched to help the SAT unit.

 On May 25, 2023, the Tokyo SIT and the Kanagawa Prefectural Police's Special Assault Team was mobilized in Nagano response to requests for assistance from the NPP in a shooting/stabbing spree.

 On October 31, 2023, the Tokyo SIT was sent to Warabi, Saitama in response to a hostage situation at the local JP Post office to assist the Saitama Prefectural Police based on requests.

 Controversies

 On July 17, 2020, an officer with the TMPD's First Criminal Investigation Division was arrested for committing fraud.